ejduwell/letterFlipper/README.md

 ---
 > *Step 01a:* Open `txtPltCntrlFixImgStackBldr_v1.m` in you matlab editor and scroll to the 'Set Parameters' section

-> *Step 01b:* Update the line defining the 'parDescFile' to set this variable equal to your new `txtTaskImgBuilderPDF_yourName.m` file:
+> *Step 01b:* Update the line defining the 'parDescFile' to set this variable equal to your new `txtTaskImgBuilderPDF_yourName.m` filename:

 ```matlab
 % Specify which parameter descriptor file name to use..